Share the article

 Sonar's cross-rail capabilities position it uniquely to address the interoperability challenge:

-• Unified Access to Multiple Payment Rails: Sonar can enable wallets, institutions, merchants, and, yes, AI agents to interact with ACH, wire transfers, card networks, and RTP through a single platform.
+• Unified access to multiple payment rails: Sonar can enable wallets, institutions, merchants, and, yes, AI agents to interact with ACH, wire transfers, card networks, and RTP through a single platform.

-• Risk Assessment Across Systems: By providing consistent risk assessments across all payment rails, AI agents can make informed decisions about which rail to use for each transaction.
+• Risk assessment across systems: By providing consistent risk assessments across all payment rails, AI agents can make informed decisions about which rail to use for each transaction.

-• Timely and Cost-Efficient Transactions: With insights into the characteristics of each rail, AI agents can optimize for speed and cost, aligning with your preferences.
+• Timely and cost-efficient transactions: With insights into the characteristics of each rail, AI agents can optimize for speed and cost, aligning with your preferences.

 The AI agent can optimize your payments like a team of pros would if it had the infrastructure to operate safely and soundly.